cs2113-s23/cs2113-s23.github.io/wrkshts/J6-wrksht.md

 You need to specify the IP address of a machine at this layer in order to interact with it.

 ### q
-What is the purpose of an internet layer in the TCP/IP protocol?
+What is the purpose of the transport layer in the TCP/IP protocol?
 What do you, as a client, need to specify in this protocol?

 #### s
 The transport layer provides an abstraction for those two process to apear as if they are communicating directly with each other.